NITHISH74/EXPERIMENT--08-CONFIGURING-THE-APPLICATION-SERVER-FOR-DATA-VISUALIZATION-/README.md

 ## RESULT:

-  The Application  server and network server data is add on the data dashboard using visualiztion editor
+  The Application  server and network server data is add on the data dashboard using visualiztion editor.